CircuitSpells/Notes/git.md

 git diff <main-branch>..<feature-branch> -- <directory-or-file-path>
 ```

-diff between main branch and feature branch, but only compare the tip commits between both branches (note the three dots `...`):
+diff between the tip of your feature branch and the base commit on main where the feature branch had branched from (note the three dots `...`):

 ```
 git diff <main-branch>...<feature-branch>